 Patricia J. Sohn is Associate Professor of Political Science and Jewish Studies at UF.
 She received her Interdisciplinary Ph.D. in Near and Middle Eastern Studies (Modern Middle East Politics Track) from the University of Washington in 2001.
 She has been on the faculty at UF since 2001.
 She has been a Visiting Scholar at the Harvard University Center for Middle Eastern Studies; Hebrew University Department of Political Science; and several other universities abroad.
 She has received research funding from the National Science Foundation, the Social Science Research Council, and she has been recognized by the U.S. Fulbright Student Program for service to that program.
 Her research centers on law and society, religion and politics, and gender politics in the Middle East, and particularly Israel.
 She has an interest in state-society relations, grassroots politics, micro-level politics, and political-ethnographic methods.
 For more information, please see her curriculum vitae.

-Gayle Zachmann Gayle Zachmann is Associate Professor of French, Jewish and European Studies and a specialist of modern France and French cultural production.
-She received an M.A. and a Ph.D. from the University of Pennsylvania, where she was an Andrew Mellon Dissertaton Fellow.
-She currently serves as editor of the international journal Romance Studies since 2014 and she is co-organiser of the annual Paris workshop Cultural Production in Nineteenth-Century France since 2005.
-Professor Zachmann was formerly Director of the University of Florida Paris Research Center (2003-2011) and the UF in Provence programs in Aix and Avignon (1999-2003).
-Her publications include Frameworks for St phane Mallarm: The Photo and the Graphic of an Interdisciplianry Aesthetic (State University of New York Press, 2008, paperback 2009), Cultural Production in Nineteenth-Century France: Essays in Honors of Lawrence R. Schehr (2012) co-edited with Charles Stivale, an edited art catalogue (2009), and articles on French avant-garde writers, and visual arts such as David Shornstein, St phane Mallarm, Villiers de lIsle-Adam, Marcel Schwob, Claude Cahun, Lise Deharme, and Vercors.
+Gayle Zachmann is Associate Professor of French, Jewish and European Studies, and University Term Professor (2018–2021).
+She is a specialist of modern France and French cultural production of the nineteenth and twentieth centuries, and her teaching and publications focus on literature and the visual arts and French Jewish Studies.
+Zachmann received an M.A. and a Ph.D. from the University of Pennsylvania.
+She served as editor of the international journal Romance Studies (2014–2017) and she is co-organizer of the annual Paris workshop Cultural Production in Nineteenth-Century France (Columbia University’s Global Center, Paris 2005–2011; University of Paris-Diderot 2014–2019).
+Professor Zachmann was Director of the University of Florida Paris Research Center (2003–2011) and the UF in Provence French and Interdisciplinary programs in Aix-en-Provence and Avignon (1999–2003).

-Professor Zachmann is currently completing manuscripts on Claude Cahun and Marcel Schwob and she is co-producer and historical consultant for an upcoming PBS documentary directed by Boaz Dvir on hidden-child/Holocaust survivor, Nazi hunter, Entebbe hostage and Klaus Barbie trial witness, Michel Cojot (AKA Michel Goldberg).
-She regularly publishes, lectures, and teaches courses on the Jewish question in post-revolutionary France, Jewish writer-journalists of the Republic, Resistance aesthetics and the French Occupation, Contemporary France, and Jewish writers and artists of the French avant-gardes, and she was named CLAS Teacher of the Year in 1995, and CLAS International Educator of the year in 2016.
+Zachmann’s publications include Frameworks for Stéphane Mallarmé: The Photo and the Graphic of an Interdisciplinary Aesthetic (State University of New York Press, 2008, paperback 2009), Cultural Production in Nineteenth-Century France: Essays in Honors of Lawrence R. Schehr (2012) co-edited with Charles Stivale, an edited art catalogue (2009), and articles on French and avant-garde writers and visual artists.
+Professor Zachmann is currently completing manuscripts on Claude Cahun and Marcel Schwob, she is producer and historical consultant for an upcoming documentary directed by Boaz Dvir on hidden-child/Holocaust survivor, Nazi hunter, Entebbe hostage and Klaus Barbie trial witness, Michel Cojot, AKA Michel Goldberg, and several film projects on French Jews.
+Zachmann regularly publishes, lectures, and teaches courses on the Jewish question in post-revolutionary France, Jewish writer-journalists of the Republic, Resistance aesthetics and the French Occupation, Contemporary France, and Jewish writers and artists of the French avant-gardes.
+She was named CLAS Teacher of the Year in 1995, and CLAS International Educator of the year in 2016.